 Faculty mentors counsel students on career pathways and preparation, help students engage in undergraduate research and creative scholarship opportunities, and connect them with internships and professional networks.

 When students indicate a major on their application form, it becomes their initial declared major.

 Advisor information and assignment is done through the student's major department.
-If the student is undeclared, is pursuing the following pre-health professions - Pre-Medical Sciences, Pre-Nursing, Pre-Physical Therapy, freshman Media Arts, or an undergraduate Non-degree student, he/she is assigned to a professional advisor at the Undergraduate Advising Center (www.umt.edu/uac).
+If the student is undeclared, is pursuing the following pre-health professions - Pre-Medical Sciences, Pre-Nursing, Pre-Physical Therapy - or is an undergraduate Non-degree seeking student, they are assigned to a professional advisor at the Undergraduate Advising Center.

 Missoula College Students

-Students are assigned an academic advisor in their major (program) upon acceptance to the Missoula College.
+Students are assigned an academic advisor in their major program upon acceptance to the Missoula College.
 For a listing of Missoula College academic advisors, please see the Missoula College Advising Directory.

-Academic programs are identified by the major the student declared on his/her Admissions application, or by an official change of major communicated to the Registrar's Office by the program advisor.
+Academic programs are identified by the major the student declared on their application for admission or by an official change of major communicated to the Registrar's Office by the program advisor.

-For questions regarding assigned advisors, or to change advisors, students can contact Student Services at 243-7882 or in the Missoula College Administration building.
+For questions regarding assigned advisors or to change advisors, students can contact the Missoula College Academic Advising Center:

 Academic Support Services

-Several tutoring programs are available to all students through the Office for Student Success.
-STUDY JAM provides early evening group study tables in the UC Commons for selected courses (e.g., Chemistry, Biology, Physics, Spanish, Economics, and Statistics).
-The Writing and Public Speaking Center supports students in becoming more effective writers and provides tutoring at several locations across campus; 406-243-2266).
+Tutoring programs are available to all students through the Office for Student Success.
+Study Jam provides early evening group study tables for selected courses (e.g., Chemistry, Biology, Physics, Spanish, Economics, and Statistics).
+The Writing and Public Speaking Center supports students in becoming more effective writers and provides tutoring at several locations across campus.
 The Math Learning Center provides tutoring in all developmental and 100-level math courses.
-Missoula College students may receive tutoring in math, writing and a variety of other subjects through the Academic Support Center.
+Missoula College students may receive tutoring in math, writing and a variety of other subjects through the Learning Center.
 The Curry Health Center Counseling Center and Curry Health Wellness Team offers workshops on a variety of topics designed to enhance student academic performance.